Back to All Announcements

 Jan.
 7, 2021 - Jan.
 9, 2021

-In this pretext, the Centre for Social Entrepreneurship of School of Management and Labour Studies at Tata Institute of Social Sciences, Mumbai propose to organise International Conference on ‘Social Enterprise – Values and Processes’ from January 07 to 09, 2021 at its Mumbai Campus.
+In this pretext, the Centre for Social Entrepreneurship of School of Management and Labour Studies at Tata Institute of Social Sciences, Mumbai propose to organise International Conference on ‘Social Enterprise – Values and Processes’ from January 07 to 09, 2021.

 While we invite the scholars and practitioners to come forward to submit their works for discussion and deliberations we propose the following questions as pointers,